Time to Forget

 Forgets the names of his schoolmates

-Aunts who cleaned cuts and raised hopes
+Aunts who sewed cuts and raised his hopes

-With great success his forgetting skyrockets
+With great success his forgetting rockets

 Claims to not know where his sons live

-Can’t recall his first love
+Can’t recall his first love’s name

-Not those who retell his stories
+Never those who retell his stories

 Soon he remembers what never occurred